CameronBraunstein/qsm/README.md

 ## Gurobi

-There are additional steps needed to set up Gurobi for optimizations. [here](https://docs.ocean.dwavesys.com/en/stable/overview/install.html#set-up-your-environment)
+There are additional steps needed to set up Gurobi for optimizations.
+Start with the guide [here](https://www.gurobi.com/resources/starting-with-gurobi/) for set up instructions.

 ## iViz